Skip Navigation

 Who Is Running the Study?

-A team, led by Janet Hall, M.D., and Natalie Shaw, M.D., at the National Institute of Environmental Health Sciences Clinical Research Unit.
+A team, led by Natalie Shaw, M.D., at the National Institute of Environmental Health Sciences Clinical Research Unit in Research Triangle Park, North Carolina.

 Lead Researchers